sarahmsantiago58/ENEE408I_Notes_Examples/notes/build_install_opencv_4.5.1_and_contrib_xavier_nx.md

 sudo make -j6 install
 ```

-# Uninstall
+# (Do not do this part, for documentation only) Uninstalling OpenCV 4.5.1 installed from source

-To uninstall, and go back to the version of OpenCV shipped with the Xavier NX, `cd` into the build directory (probably ~/opencv/opencv-build) and run `sudo make uninstall`
+To uninstall, and go back to the version of OpenCV shipped with the Xavier NX, `cd` into the build directory (probably ~/opencv/opencv-build) and run `sudo make uninstall`.
+This will revert the Jetson to using the OpenCV 4.1.1 installed with Jetback (and without opencv_contrib).

 # Sources
 https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html